nickaldwin/About_MVC/MVC.md

-	# MVC
  MVC (MODEL VIEW CONTROLLER) is a pattern in software design commonly used to

 implement user interfaces, data, and controlling logic.
 It emphasize  a separation between the software's business logic  display.
 The "separation of concerns"  provide for a better division